Wildlife and Habitat

 Volunteer Projects and Opportunities

 The City has partnered with Grassroots Ecology to perform a habitat enhancement project along the upland area of the Mountain View Tidal Marsh.
 The project is funded by a grant from Valley Water and volunteers come on a monthly basis.
+The City and Grassroots Ecology have also partnered to apply for a grant from the Coastal Conservancy to expand the work along the Mountain View Tidal Marsh and enhance the habitat in a former irrigation pond in Shoreline.

 The City hosts other volunteer days at Shoreline and along our trails for invasive plant removal and habitat enhancements through the year.
 If you're interested in volunteering, please visit our volunteer page and sign up on the City's volunteer platform to be alerted of upcoming volunteer events.